Achronite/node-red-contrib-energenie-ener314rt/README.md

 ## Purpose

-You can use this node-red module to control and monitor the Energenie MiHome radio based smart devices such as adapters, sockets, lights and relays on a Raspberry Pi with an **ENER314-RT** board installed using node-red (see below for full list).
-This is *instead* of operating the devices using a MiHome Gateway, so it works without an internet connection.
+You can use this node-red module to control and monitor the Energenie MiHome radio based smart devices such as adapters, sockets, lights, thermostats and relays on a Raspberry Pi with an **ENER314-RT** board installed using node-red (see below for full list).
+This is *instead* of operating the devices using a MiHome Gateway, so this node does not require an internet connection.

 **'Control'**, **'Monitor'** and **'Control & Monitor'** radio based devices are supported from the legacy and MiHome range.